jonas-tm/spring-boot-kotlin-reactive-example/Readme.md

 ### Known Issues
 - Native image is using Jackson serializer instead of KotlinX
+  - Solved by using traditional Spring Controller with NewsDTO (Spring AOT then scans the class and registers it)
 - Native tests not working due to mock dependencies